 Human Subjects – An individual from whom the researcher obtains data through an interaction, or other identifiable private information.

 Institutional Review Board (IRB) – A body established by Rasmussen University to implement this policy.

 Institutional Review Board Approval – Determination that a research request has been formally reviewed and approved, in accordance with stipulations spelled out in this policy.

-All research involving human subjects must be submitted to the Rasmussen College Institutional Review Board for review.
+All research involving human subjects must be submitted to the Rasmussen University Institutional Review Board for review.
 No research can occur until the research proposed has been reviewed and approved.
 It is expected that research proposals involving human subjects will satisfy the following conditions:

 Research procedures should be designed so that the risk to participating subjects is limited, and would be no greater than the risk typically experienced during participation in normal activities or routine studies.
 Any risks should be considered in relation to the potential benefits of conducting the research.

 Research procedures shall not disclose confidential information, including names or other identifying personal information, other than to the researchers themselves.
 In addition, adequate provision must be given to ensuring the confidentiality of information for an extended period of time.

 No researcher may involve human subjects in research unless the subject has been informed about the nature of the research and the potential risks and benefits, and until documented consent has been obtained from the subject.
 In short, the informed consent process allows study subjects to voluntarily decide whether or not to participate in the research project based on the researcher’s description of the project at the outset, as well as continued participation as the researcher provides updates during the course of the project to the best of his or her knowledge.

 Rasmussen University’s Institutional Review Board shall be comprised of at least five members.
 In accordance with these guidelines, the College has identified the following member roles for its Institutional Review Board: